alexrvandam/Descriptron/README.md

 This work here helps move towards solving automated semi-landmarking of 2D data using Coleoptera sclerites as an example.
 This should be helpful to people interested in ground-truthing measurements for species delimitation using morphological shape and size as data in that delimitation process.
 This is a first version future versions will continue to expand the capabilities of computer vision and deep-learning for making geometrica and standard morphometric analyses more available and in a stable format for the community.

-The long term goal of this project is to combine LLM ViTs with instance segmentation and depth data to produce fine grained descriptions and concomitant semi-supervised and unsupervised clustering for putative novel species binning and description.
+The long term goal of this project is to combine LLM ViTs with instance segmentation and image depth data to produce fine grained descriptions and concomitant semi-supervised and unsupervised clustering for putative novel species binning and description.

 # Installation
 The initial model is available through GoogleDrive found here: